Module 6: Sustainability Considerations for Programs to Improve Access to Care

-In addition, a successful aging in place program should secure sustainable funding, meaning the program should make plans for incoming sources of revenue beyond its initial funding period.
-Options for sustainability should be addressed early in the planning and implementation stages.
-For programs supporting rural aging in place, sustainability may also come in the form of permanent changes to a facility's physical environment or to infrastructure, such as transportation and technology.
+Sustainability is continued services, relationships, and values of the project over an extended period of time.
+In order for a program to be successful, it should make plans for sustainability beyond its initial funding period.
+To do so, sustainability should be addressed early in the planning and implementation stages.
+For programs improving access to care for individuals with disabilities, sustainability may also come in the form of lasting accessibility of a facility's physical environment or of permanent changes to infrastructure, such as transportation and technology.

-For an overview of the types of sustainability strategies that rural programs might consider, see Planning for Sustainability in the Rural Community Health Toolkit.
+For an overview of the types of sustainability strategies that all types of programs might consider, see Sustainability Strategies in the Rural Community Health Toolkit.

-This module discusses the key issues in planning for sustainability of programs to support aging in place in rural communities.
+This module discusses the key issues in planning for sustainability of programs to improve access to care for people with disabilities in rural communities.